Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Desember 2024 18.21.25 UTC
+- WIB: Rabu, 18 Desember 2024 19.50.37 UTC
-- WITA: Rabu, 18 Desember 2024 19.21.25 UTC
+- WITA: Rabu, 18 Desember 2024 20.50.37 UTC
-- WIT: Rabu, 18 Desember 2024 20.21.25 UTC
+- WIT: Rabu, 18 Desember 2024 21.50.37 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: funny
+Kategori: friendship